-Admissions Forms provide us with a lot of personal information.
-We get information from parents, previous school(s), staff and students so that we can teach and care for all our students.
+Admissions forms provide us with lots of personal information.
+We get information from you, your parents, carers, your teachers and other students.
+Your previous school(s) also give us information about you so that we can teach and care for you.